NoKV Architecture Overview

 7. Observability & Tooling

-StatsSnapshotpublishes flush/compaction/WAL/VLog/raft/region/hot/cache metrics.nokv statsand the expvar endpoint expose the same data.nokv regionsinspects Manifest-backed Region metadata.nokv serveadvertises Region samples on startup (ID, key range, peers) for quick verification.- Inspect scheduler/control-plane state via PD APIs/metrics.
+StatsSnapshotpublishes flush/compaction/WAL/VLog/raft/region/hot/cache metrics.nokv statsand the expvar endpoint expose the same data.nokv regionsinspects the local peer catalog.nokv serveadvertises Region samples on startup (ID, key range, peers) for quick verification.- Inspect scheduler/control-plane state via Coordinator APIs/metrics.

 - Scripts: